Airline industry turmoil deepens as coronavirus pain spreads

 New Zealand on Thursday outlined the first tranche of a NZ$600 million ($344 million) aviation relief package, including financial support for airlines to pay government passenger charges and cover air traffic control fees.

-The New Zealand government on Thursday advised citizens not to travel overseas because of the risks posed by the coronavirus.
+The New Zealand government on Thursday advised citizens not to travel overseas because of the risks posed by the coronavirus and said it would shut its borders to those who were not citizens or residents.

-Air New Zealand Ltd said it would close its cabin crew base in London earlier than initially planned, leading to the loss of 130 jobs.
+Air New Zealand Ltd, which on Monday announced plans to maintain a bare-bones international flying schedule, expects to make further changes now, chief revenue officer Cam Wallace said on Twitter.
+The airline is also closing its cabin crew base in London earlier than initially planned, leading to the loss of 130 jobs.

-(Reporting by Jamie Freed in Sydney and David Shepardson in Washington; additional reporting by Aftab Ahmed and Aditi Shah in New Delhi, Tracy Rucinski in Chicago, Allison Lampert in Montreal, Praveen Menon in Wellington and Nikhil Kurian Nainan in Bengaluru; Editing by Lincoln Feast and Gerry Doyle)
+(Reporting by Jamie Freed in Sydney and David Shepardson in Washington; additional reporting by Aftab Ahmed and Aditi Shah in New Delhi, Tracy Rucinski in Chicago, Allison Lampert in Montreal, Praveen Menon in Wellington, Stella Qiu in Beijing, Ben Blanchard in Taipei and Nikhil Kurian Nainan in Bengaluru; Editing by Lincoln Feast and Gerry Doyle)

 By Jamie Freed and David Shepardson